Djeeb/cuda-tests/projects_pytorch/nnet_from_scratch/README.md

 # Implementing a neural net from scratch using libtorch data structure (on MNIST)
-The aim of this section is to precisely describe how to implement a neural network on both mathematical and coding side.
+The aim of this section is to precisely describe how to implement a 1-layer simple neural network using SGD on both mathematical and coding side.
+It will be trained on MNIST database to illustrate the theory.

 **Table of contents**
-- Theory
+- Mathematical side
     - Neural network steps
     - structure used
     - computing backward propagation
- - Code
+- Coding side

     -

+## Mathematical side

-## Neural network steps
+### Neural network steps

 1- Parameters initialization

 2- Forward propagation